assimp/assimp/port/PyAssimp/README.md

 ===============

 -- a simple Python wrapper for Assimp using ctypes to access the library.
-Tested for Python 2.6.
-Known not to work with Python 2.4.
+Requires Python >= 2.6.

+Python 3 support is mostly here, but not well tested.

 Note that pyassimp is not complete.
 Many ASSIMP features are missing.
 In particular, only loading of models is currently supported (no export).